 She's never seen someone who looked like that before.

-"Hi there, I'm Tsubaki," she is greeted at the door by her roommate for the year, a tall girl with long black hair.
-She feels incredibly short and incredibly flat.
+"Hi there, I'm Tsubaki."
+Maka is greeted at the door by her roommate for the year, a tall girl with long black hair - it make her feel incredibly short and incredibly flat.

 She had left her bags in a corner to go exploring around the school, completely ditching the freshmen meeting.
 Finding books was a lot more important than finding people.